 |Country||Removal requests (Court Orders)||Removal requests (Gov’t agency, police, other)||Percentage where some content withheld||Accounts specified||Accounts withheld||Tweets withheld|

-This data includes all instances where we employed our Country Withheld Content (CWC) tool.
-Over the last six months, we have seen an increase in the number of requests received and number of withholdings, including the withholding of content in five new countries: Brazil, India, Japan, the Netherlands, and Russia.
+The data includes all instances where we employed our Country Withheld Content (CWC) tool.
+Over the last six months, we have continued to see an increase in the number of requests received, including requests from three new countries (none of which resulted in any removals): Colombia, Cyprus, and Norway.
+The resulting number of withholdings has also increased, with content being withheld in six countries: France, Japan, Netherlands, Russia, Turkey, and the United Kingdom.

 We received a court order directing Twitter to remove several defamatory Tweets in Japan.

-We received seventeen requests from the Federal Service for Supervision in the Sphere of Telecom, Information Technologies and Mass Communications (Roskomnadzor) regarding content determined to violate Federal Law 139.
-Thirteen accounts were found to have promoted drug use or suicide.
+We received more than 30 requests from the Federal Service for Supervision in the Sphere of Telecom, Information Technologies and Mass Communications (Roskomnadzor) regarding content implicating Federal Law 139 and Federal Law 398.

 - ‘Percentage where some content withheld’ does not include removal requests, copyright-related complaints, or court orders that resulted in account suspensions for violating the Twitter Rules.